-Dissertation in Public Policy
+Dissertation in Public Policy (MA only)

 There is no taught element beyond supervision.
 You will be allocated a suitable supervisor taking into account your interests and professional experience.
 You have to produce a dissertation of 15,000 words.